ansys/pyedb/doc/source/getting_started/about.rst

 EDB provides a proprietary database file format (AEDB) for efficient and fast layout design handling and processing for building ready-to-solve projects.
-EDB addresses signal integrity (SI), power integrity (PI-DC), and electro-thermal work flows.
+EDB addresses signal integrity (SI), power integrity (PI-DC), and electro-thermal workflows.
 You can import an AEDB file into AEDT to modify the layout, assign materials, and define ports, simulations, and constraints.
 You can then launch any of the Ansys electromagnetic simulators: HFSS, HFSS 3D Layout, Icepak, Maxwell, Q3D, and SIwave.